Decoupling thermoelectric coefficients of multilayer graphene by nanomeshing: Devices fabrication and measurements

 Here we present results on a representative device, with graphene thickness of $\sim$ 4 nm, whose scanning electron microscope (SEM) image is shown in Fig.~\ref{Fig1} (a).
 Analogous results have been obtained over other 3 equivalent devices, with graphene thickness ranging from $\sim$ 4 nm to $\sim$ 6 nm.
 Figure~\ref{Fig1} (a) clearly shows the three electrodes (Th$_1$, Th$_2$, Th$_3$) separating the GN and GNNM regions.
 Finite element simulations (Comsol Multiphysics, Fig. S1 in Supplementary Information) show that the temperature gradient decays exponentially along the longitudinal direction of the device.
-For this reason, in order to establish a reliable temperature gradient through the GNNM part, the Th$_1$–Th$_2$ distance ($\sim$ 2 $\mu$m) is set shorter than the Th$_2$–Th$_3$ distance ($\sim$ 4 $\mu$m).
-A zoom-in image of the GNNM region is provided in Fig.~\ref{Fig1} (b), showing the regular periodic hole structure with $\sim$ 360 nm-diameter holes organized in a hexagonal arrangement with a neck width of $\sim$ 160 nm.
+For this reason, in order to establish a reliable temperature gradient through the GNNM part, the Th$_1$–Th$_2$ distance is set shorter than the Th$_2$–Th$_3$ distance.
+A zoom-in image of the GNNM region is provided in Fig.~\ref{Fig1} (b), showing the regular periodic hole structure with holes organized in a hexagonal arrangement.

 A 3D artistic view of the typical FET device based on hBN/GN and GNNM is shown in Fig.~\ref{Fig1} (c) and (d), illustrating the circuit for the electric and thermoelectric measurements, respectively.
 The measurements are performed at 35°C under high vacuum (P $\sim$ 10$^{-7}$ mbar) in a multiprobe station (Nextron) after in-situ annealing (2 h at 300°C).
 This annealing step is fundamental to remove the absorbates from the graphene surfaces after microfabrication and in particular to improve the quality of the 2D material/electrodes interfaces and the stability of the nanowires resistances.
 The GN and GNNM regions are fully characterized electrically and thermoelectrically, one after the other.
 Current-voltage (I-V) characteristics are acquired in a two-point configuration by voltage-biasing the samples (Yokogawa 7651) and measuring the induced current as a function of the gate voltage using a low-noise current-voltage amplifier (Femto DLPCA-200).
 Leakage currents between gate, electrodes, and micro-heater are lower than the sensitivity of our experimental setup ($\sim$ 50 pA) over the explored gate and source-drain voltage ranges.